 American investigative journalist Megha Rajagopalan was forced to leave China last year after probing state surveillance of ethnic Uighur Muslims of the Xinjiang region, with many sent to “political education camps”.
 She has also investigated the spread of mass surveillance technology in the Persian Gulf.
 She will share her eye-opening experiences during an October 1 event at the Canadian Museum for Human Rights (CMHR), as part of its President’s Lecture Series.

 Rajagopalan is now based in the Middle East as an international correspondent for BuzzFeed News.
 She was previously the China bureau chief and Asia correspondent for BuzzFeed News and has reported for Reuters in China, North Korea and Southeast Asia.

-Earlier this year, her work documenting links between social media and violent anti-Muslim conflict in Sri Lanka (“We had to stop Facebook”) won a prestigious Mirror Award, awarded in New York City.
-Another story, filed after becoming the first journalist to find and visit a Chinese internment camp for Uighurs and document the rise of mass surveillance in the region (“This is what a 21st century police state really looks like), won a 2017 Human Rights Press Award, awarded in Hong Kong.
+Earlier this year, her work documenting links between social media and violent anti-Muslim conflict in Sri Lanka (“We had to stop Facebook - will open in a new tab”) won a prestigious Mirror Award, awarded in New York City.
+Another story, filed after becoming the first journalist to find and visit a Chinese internment camp for Uighurs and document the rise of mass surveillance in the region (“This is what a 21st century police state really looks like - will open in a new tab), won a 2017 Human Rights Press Award, awarded in Hong Kong.